microsoft/ms-identity-conditional-access-for-compliance/README.md

 To enable the authentication method for passwordless phone sign-in, complete the following steps:
 1. Sign in to the Azure portal with an Authentication Policy Administrator account.
-2. Search for and select Azure Active Directory, then browse to **Security > Authentication methods > Policies**.
+2. Search for and select Microsoft Entra ID, then browse to **Security > Authentication methods > Policies**.
 3. Under **Microsoft Authenticator**, choose the following options:
     - **Enable** - Yes
     - **Target** - Select specific Group (Note: Test user must be member of that group)